chiabingxuan/DSA3101-Group-Project/README.md

 ## 1. Project Overview

-Data Scavengers is a collaborative project aimed at collecting real-time data to optimise the bus system in the National University of Singapore (NUS).
-This is done by utilising various models, such as Route Optimisation, Demand Forecasting and Capacity Allocation models.
-Furthermore, visualisations have been created to not only assist us in understanding the current problems faced, but also to inform recommendations that can enhance the commuting experience for NUS students.
+"Data Scavengers" is a team of 8 data scientists working on a collaborative project, aiming to collect real-time data to optimise the bus system in NUS.
+This is done by utilising various models, such as User Segmentation, Route Optimisation, Demand Forecasting, and Capacity Allocation models.
+Furthermore, visualisations have been created to not only assist in understanding the current problems faced, but also to inform recommendations that can enhance the commuting experience for NUS students.

 **Project Objectives**